Contest Rules FAQs

 Some students (not staff) even refer to the 5th cutoff in CR-7 as the “pink” cutoff, despite there being no analogous class or testing group.
 This imaginary color was coined by students around 2007, not necessarily out of good will, and stuck around.
 Students have told me they find “pink” offensive, so I avoid it.
 But the name is so entrenched I think it will never die, hence I decided to explain its history here.

 Finally, I better explain that color groups are not that important.
 Once the USA students arrive at MOP, they are all treated equally in team selection: no matter their color group, past USAMO score, gender, or what-have-you.
 The team selection is not based on a caste system.
-As a matter of principle, anyone attending MOP of year $N$ and still in high school could qualify for IMO of year $N+1$.
+As a matter of principle, any USA student attending MOP of year $N$ and still in high school could qualify for IMO of year $N+1$.

 CR-9.
 When are ties on the USA(J)MO broken?#